writingteacher/who-working/docs/api/get-task-ref.md

-# Reference: Get shifts by a property
+# Get shifts by a property

 ## URL